parrt/cs652/projects/smalltalk.md

 <img src="images/smalltalk-A-Impl.png" width=500 align=middle>

+**Creating a new Smalltalk instance** is a simple matter of creating a Java `STObject` whose metaclass points to the appropriate Java `STMetaClassObject` object.
+The `STObject` constructor creates space for the appropriate number of fields as discovered by looking at the metaclass object.

 ## Representing bytecode

 In [Bytecode.java](https://github.com/USF-CS652-starterkits/parrt-smalltalk/blob/master/src/smalltalk/vm/Bytecode.java), you will see the definitions of the various bytecodes.
 Each instruction above gets its own unique integer "op code".
 There is also a definition of how many operands and the operand sizes so that we can disassemble code.
 For example, here is a class with a simple method: